 Norma Jean’s Creamy Potato Salad really is the BEST ever!
-It combines boiled russet potatoes and egg white slices with a creamy dressing, consisting of mashed egg yolks, Miracle Whip, vinegar, sugar, and half & half.
+It combines boiled russet potatoes and egg white slices with a creamy dressing.
 SO good and it reminds me of summers in Iowa!

 My mom turns 80 today.
 If you asked her how old she is, she would have absolutely no idea.
 And the thought of that makes me sad.
 I always thought my mother would still be coming to visit us in Texas, calling me to ask about the boys, bopping around her own kitchen making rolls and bread, or trying another new recipe that one of her sisters shared with her.

 I didn’t imagine that the subtle forgetfulness or her repetitive questions that we all giggled about ten years ago, would lead to this – her living in a Memory Care Unit in a nursing home.
 She exists in a space where most of her things are locked up in a closet in her room with people she doesn’t know or will never get to know.
 She is not permitted to walk down the hall to see her sister, or upstairs to see her husband (my dad) without supervision, due to a locked door in the unit.
 Just so you know, all of this is for her safety and she doesn’t understand why.
 She IS happy, for the most part.

 Mom knows her children, but no longer knows our husbands and kids.
 She doesn’t remember where we live, and now thinks her own mother is alive.
 But she is happy when we visit her, and loves to talk about how short she is (compared to us) and about going “home”.
 She asks a million questions about us – not remembering our answers from one second to the next.
 I rarely talk to her on the phone because of her confusion, so going to visit her and Dad every few months is my new pattern.